TERENCE RYAN DIRECTOR/ SCREENWRITER/ PRODUCER.

 directed by Kit Ryan and staring Aisling Loftus, Patrick Gibson, David Rawle and Elaine Cassidy.
 Aisling Loftus was nominated for female leading role in a feature film by the 2017 Irish Academy Film Awards, Patrick Gibson won the Irish Film Board Rising Star Award at the Irish Academy Film Award; PROPERTY OF THE STATE has been given several awards in Europe and the US, at the Emerge Film Festival in Maine it won Best Film, Best Birector for Kit Ryan, and Best Film in Festival.

-2017 Terence is Executive Producer of the Science Fiction feature
+2019 Terence is Executive Producer of the Science Fiction feature 2036 ORIGIN UNKNOWN

 FILMS IN DEVELOPMENT WITH OPIX LIMITED

-BEING LOST from the book by Susan Morrall
+BEING LOST from the novel by Susan Morrall

 He directed the powerful drama "Property of the State" starring Aisling Loftus and Patrick Gibson.